stephanmg/calorimetry/_sources/intro.rst.txt

 What is CALOR?
 ==============

-CALOR is a web application based on Shiny for GNU R to allow for a streamlined comprehensive analysis of indirect calorimetry data from the major indirect calorimetry systems, i.e. TSE Systems, Sable Systems and COSMED.
-Metadata analysis, visualization and statistical analysis of all indirect calorimetry measurements are available.
-Furthermore CALOR ingests structured metadata to faciliate downstream analysis tasks.
+CALOR is a web application based on Shiny for GNU R to allow for a streamlined and comprehensive analysis of indirect calorimetry data.
+CALOR supports most of the major indirect calorimetry systems, i.e. TSE Systems, Sable Systems and the COSMED platform.
+Metadata analysis, visualization and statistical analysis of the entirety of indirect calorimetry measurements are instrumental for biomedical researchers and accordingly implemented in CALOR.

+Furthermore CALOR ingests structured, hierarchical metadata sheets in the Excel format to faciliate downstream analysis tasks, in particular standardized metadata renders useful in multi-factor analyses and allows for unit consistency across experiments.

-For a very brief tour use the **User guide** button in the **Visualization and statistical analysis** tab.
+For a brief tour use the in-app **User guide** (available via the corresponding button) from the **Visualization and statistical analysis** tab.
-Short written examples are accessible through the **Help** button on the landing page of the app.
+Short expository examples are accessible through the **Help** button on the landing page of the app (left click the red question mark in the linked page).

+In case you encounter issues while using the app (e.g. bugs), please report them using the version and session information stated in the bottom right corner.
+Likewise, if you miss features (or any indirect calorimetry system) vital to the analysis of your indirect calorimetry experiments, let us know by email (see contact section) or use the issue tracker on the linked Github repository.

+A compiled list of common questions and issues are collected in the FAQ section at the end of the documentation, which might provide already the directions you require to solve your problem.

 Getting started
 ===============